Hadskad/Smart-Tutor-Lite/README.md

 # SmartTutor Lite

 An offline-first, AI-powered study assistant for mobile devices.
-Transcribe lectures, summarize notes & PDFs, generate quizzes, convert PDFs to audio, and support study mode - all optimized for ARM architecture.
+Record and convert recorded lectures to well structured notes, summarize notes & PDFs, generate quizzes, convert PDFs to audio, and support study mode - all optimized for ARM architecture.

 ## Features